 Ms. Milgram is a former member of the California Police Officer Standards and Training (POST) Recruitment Committee, and is an associate member of the International Association of Chiefs of Police, the National Association of Women in Law Enforcement Executives and the International Association of Women in Police.

 Beyond Law Enforcement

-Outside the police arena, Ms. Milgram works to develop strategies within the educational system to recruit and retain women and girls to technology careers and education programs.
-Ms. Milgram's work has taken her to 43 of the 50 states where she has consulted and conducted hundreds of trainings on recruiting and retaining women in technology education and related occupations for national, state, regional and local educational institutions, organizations and employers.
+Outside the police arena, Ms. Milgram works to develop strategies within the educational system to recruit and retain women and girls to STEM/CTE careers and education programs.
+Ms. Milgram has been a Principal Investigator on 5 National Science Foundation (NSF) grants including the CalWomenTech Project, which was highlighted by the NSF for demonstrating significant achievement and program effectiveness and chosen as 1 of 3 model projects by the American Association of University Women.
+An expert on closing the gender gap for women and girls in STEM and CTE, she has personally conducted hundreds of WomenTech Educators Trainings online and in person in 46 states and Canada.
 She has also delivered numerous conference presentations, and authored extensive print and multi-media resources.

 Past appointments and affiliations have included Commissioner of the Alameda, CA Economic Development Commission, Board Member of the National Association of Private Industry Councils, member of the Federal Committee on Apprenticeship and Board Member of Girls, Inc. of the Island City (Alameda), where she also chaired the Board Development Committee.